-- Online study is also known as external mode, if you study an online unit you do not need to attend on-campus classes.
+Online study is also known as external mode, if you study an online unit you do not need to attend on-campus classes.
 Online students are well supported by specialist staff, Online study materials and virtual classrooms where you can interact with your lecturer and other Online students.
 Although you do not have to attend regular on-campus classes as a Online student, sometimes a unit will require you to attend a residential workshop.
-When you enrol in an Online unit, make sure that you read the unit information guide in MySCU to find out about any residential requirements.
+When you enrol in an Online unit, make sure that you read the Unit Outline in MySCU to find out about any residential requirements.

-- Approximately three weeks before a study period starts, class registration opens.
+Approximately three weeks before a teaching period starts, class registration opens.
 You will receive an email in your SCU Email account advising you of registration opening date.
 You will register for your classes online through My Enrolment.

-- A Residential may be conducted either during a study period or in the session breaks.
+A Residential may be conducted either during a teaching period or in the Term breaks.
 The duration can vary and they are usually a compulsory component of a unit.
 A Residential commonly includes a series of lectures, small group tutorials, workshops or practical/laboratory sessions.

-- The Schedule of Units (SOU) lists, alphabetically by the Unit Name, all units planned to be taught by all of the Faculties at SCU in a particular study period.
+The Schedule of Units (SOU) lists, alphabetically by the Unit Name, all units planned to be taught by all of the Faculties at SCU in a particular teaching period.
 The SOU is updated daily and reflects the most up-to-date information about unit availabilities.

 Go to SCU Email

 In a self-directed project the student works under the supervision of an academic staff member to undertake and complete their own project.

 A seminar is a form of academic instruction in a small group focused on a particular topic and readings in which everyone is able to participate.
 As opposed to a lecture, the seminar is relatively informal and interactive.
 Seminars occur in real time, either in-person or online (webinar).